• Free shipping on all orders

 About the Irish Setter

 The Irish Setter is a type of gundog that was bred to hunt.
-They were used for setting or locating and pointing upland game birds.
+They were used for setting locating and pointing upland game birds.
 They have an excellent sense of smell, remarkable obedience, and plenty of energy.

 These dogs are happy to meet new people and pets, get along with children and other dogs, and usually do well with cats.
-Even if they’re not used for hunting, they are prized as a companion and pet, provided they get enough exercise and stimulation.
+Even if they’re not used for hunting, they are prized as a companion and pets, provided they get enough exercise and stimulation.
 If the dog’s needs aren’t met, they can be destructive or hyperactive.

 irish setter dog in the forest